Monmouth College: Traditions

-The college's Scottish heritage is celebrated by its bagpipes and drums band that have won national titles in recent years.
+The college's Scottish heritage is reflected in its bagpipes and drums band that have won national titles.

-The freshmen walkout is an autumn event that acquaints all the students with the town.
+The freshmen walkout is an autumn event that acquaints new students with the town.

-Scholars day held in conjunction with founders day celebrates academic achievements with a wide variety of events.
+Scholars' day held in conjunction with founders' day celebrates academic achievements with a variety of events.
+The college also cancels classes for a day and holds an honors convocation.

-The college owns a restored civil war cannon which currently resides in the basement of their Athletic facility, the "Huff."
-It was once used to signal every touchdown the Fighting Scots made at homecoming football games.
+The college owns a restored civil war cannon (technically called an artillery rifle).
+It was once used to signal touchdowns the Fighting Scots made at homecoming football games.

-Alma Mater

-The Alma Mater of Monmouth College is "A Flame of White and Crimson."
-It was written in 1924.

-A flame of White and Crimson weaves mem'ry's shadow spell,

-And a thousand hearts' devotion to the school we love so well.

-Thy name means honor, loyalty and beauty.
-Ever be

-Thy strength, our strength and pride for aye.